Technigo/project-music-releases/README.md

 ### What We're proud of

 We're proud that we not only managed to go from feeling rather lost to understanding props, but even understand how to deconstruct them.
-Another thing were proud of is the code structure that is super organised, including the CSS.
+Another thing we're proud of is the code structure that is super organised, including the CSS.

 ## If We had more time